inancgumus/learngo/02-write-your-first-program/exercises/README.md

        **You can find the full list in here:** https://golang.org/doc/install/source#environment

-       **NOTE:** If you're using the command prompt or the powershell, you may need to use it like this:
+       **NOTE:** If you're using the command prompt or the PowerShell, you may need to use it like this:
        `cmd /c "set GOOS=darwin GOARCH=386 && go build"`

 4. **Call [Print](https://golang.org/pkg/fmt/#Print) instead of [Println](https://golang.org/pkg/fmt/#Println)** to see what happens.

 5. **Call [Println](https://golang.org/pkg/fmt/#Println) or [Print](https://golang.org/pkg/fmt/#Print) with multiple values** by separating them using commas.